October 11-12, 2013

 Substituting a team member

-To substitute a runner, the new runner must fill out all appropriate paperwork.
+In order to substitute a runner, the new runner must fill out all appropriate paperwork.
 All late fees will apply.
 Substitutions/changes are eligible until two hours before the finish on Sunday.

 Solo 24 Hours racers will not be entered into the 100 mile standings.